 Monahan, Lucic drive Flames past Sabres

-Sean Monahan collected one goal and two assists, while Milan Lucic netted his first goal of the season as the host Calgary Flames scored four straight goals to net a comeback 4-3 win over the Buffalo Sabres on Thursday night.
+Sean Monahan collected a goal and an assist while Milan Lucic netted his first goal of the season as the host Calgary Flames scored four straight goals to net a comeback 4-3 win over the Buffalo Sabres on Thursday night.
 Goaltender David Rittich made 26 saves for the Flames, who have won three straight games and are on a 4-0-1 run since a six-game losing streak.

 With the Flames trailing 1-0, Johnny Gaudreau's power-play goal with 3:18 remaining in the opening frame tied the game.
 Shortly after the Sabres wasted a five-on-three power play, Gaudreau worked to the left faceoff dot and ripped a top-corner shot for his first goal in 11 games.
-Tobias Rieder made his 400th NHL game more memorable when he tallied a short-handed goal to give the Flames a 2-1 edge just past the midway point.
-Derek Ryan forced a turnover at the Calgary blue line that sprung Rieder on a breakaway, which he finished by slipping the puck between the goalie's legs for his second goal of the season at 11:18 of the middle frame.
+Tobias Rieder made his 400th NHL game more memorable when he tallied a short-handed goal to give the Flames a 2-1 edge just past the midway point of the second period.
+Derek Ryan forced a turnover at the Calgary blue line that sprung Rieder on a breakaway, which he finished by slipping the puck between Sabres goalie Linus Ullmark's legs for his second goal of the season at 11:18 of the middle frame.

 Monahan made it a 3-1 game with five minutes left in the second period.
 After leading the rush up ice, Monahan worked a give-and-go with Mikael Backlund and ended it with a one-timer from the bottom of the right circle.
-Lucic then snapped a 28-game drought to make it a 4-1 affair.
-Lucic finished a three-way passing play that also included Ryan and Dillon Dube to record the eventual game-winner at 3:58 of the third.
+Lucic then snapped a 27-game drought to make it a 4-1 affair.
+Lucic finished a three-way passing play that included Ryan and Dillon Dube to record the eventual game winner at 3:58 of the third.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)